HENRY A. RICHMOND FUND TRUST

 How to submit a leave of absence

-Employees shall be eligible for leaves of absence after completion of their probationary period.
+Employees shall be eligible for leaves of absence after the completion of their probationary period.
 Requests for short-term leave of absence (less than 20 consecutive workdays) shall be made to the employee's supervisor and managed by their school or department.
 Submit your leave request via EmpCenter and/or the identified method of communication made by your supervisor.

 Requests for long-term leave of absence (20 or more consecutive workdays) shall be made to Human Resources and managed by an assigned HR Team member.
 Complete the Leave of Absence request form found at www.buffaloschools.org/leaveofabsence and submit it to HRLeaves@buffaloschools.org.